Skip to main contentSkip to navigation

 The PC-3000 from ACE Laboratory is the tool used by law enforcement labs and professional data recovery firms worldwide.
 It communicates directly with the drive's firmware through vendor-specific ATA and SCSI commands, bypassing the operating system entirely.

 For forensic cases, the PC-3000 operates in write-blocked mode.
-The source drive receives read commands only.
-No writes, no SMART updates, no firmware patches.
+The source drive operates in a write-blocked state regarding user data.
+Necessary firmware stabilization is performed in volatile memory (RAM) where possible, with all service-area interactions documented.
 The resulting image is a bit-for-bit copy that can be hashed (MD5, SHA-256) and verified against the original media.

 Write-Blocked Imaging